bring-shrubbery/SVG-to-SwiftUI/README.md

 To demonstrate this tool I created a thicc plus sign with rounded corners (created it in Sketch, so shapes from Sketch should work fine with this tool).
 It's saved as 'demo-plus.svg' file in this repository.
 You can see below how it looks like in the browser, and how it looks like after converting into SwiftUI Shape.

+## Contributing

+- Feel free to open an issue for the SVG code that did not work - provide the SVG code of course!
+- Pull requests are very welcome!
+Introducing support for more SVG element types would be the best contribution at this point.

 ### In the browser

 ![SVG file wiewed in the browser](example_svg.png)